Hi, I’m Dianne Wenz!

 In 2001, after reading about the dairy and egg industries, I decided to go vegan.
 (It wasn’t easy!
 I missed my cheese, and it was waaaay before edible dairy-free cheeses were readily available.)
 Miraculously, my health improved.
 My headaches were gone, I could breathe through my nose, and allergy season came and went without much of a fuss.
 This sparked a newly found passion for nutrition and cooking.

-I received my training to practice Holistic Health Coaching at the Institute for Integrative Nutrition in New York City, and I have Holistic Health Practitioner certification through both the American Association of Drugless Practitioners and the International Association of Health Coaches.
+I received my training to practice Holistic Health Coaching at the Institute for Integrative Nutrition in New York City.
+I have Holistic Health Practitioner certification through the American Association of Drugless Practitioners and I'm a Certified International Health Coach through the International Association of Health Coaches.

 I am a certified Vegan Lifestyle Coach through Victoria Moran’s Main Street Vegan Academy, and I have a certificate in Plant Based Nutrition from eCornell University.
 I also have Plant-Based Professional Chef Certification from Rouxbe Cooking School.